 Radius at Boss Base

-R = 0.25 to 0.5 X nominal wall thickness
+Radius at the base of boss feature (R) = 0.25 to 0.5 X nominal wall thickness

-Minimum Distance Between Bosses
+Minimum center to center Distance Between Bosses

 D1 – Boss Max Diameter

-Draft Angle for boss feature
+Draft Angle for Boss feature

 Minimum Draft Angle in Outer ID = 0.5 degree